Mickjitsu/opensourcenews/README.md

 Further additions to logging on and accessing the platform will be added, with email confirmation being a necessity and not optional.

+Email sign up:
+Using a gmail account specifically for this project, along with built in django allauth features, we enabled email confirmation for users who sign up using email.
+At the moment, signing up via email is option however will be implemented in the future.
+Testing however can be done by adding your email address during registration, and you will receive a confirmation email and url.

 ## Testing